eobermuhlner/kimage/README.md

         [--arg kappa=DOUBLE]
         [FILES]

-Removes the background from the input image by subtracting a gradient calculated from the color of fix points.
+### Remove the background by subtracting an interpolated gradient

+Calculates an interpolated background image from several fix points and removes it.

 This script is useful for astrophotography if the fix points are chosen to represent the background.